-1. Employees employed by a WVOI-employer on 31 December 2003 and having old claims for ADV regulations as valid before 1 August 1989, keep those claims.
-This especially applies to employees who had the opportunity to convert ADV into fixed salary by means of an increase of percentage-employment.
+- Employees employed by a WVOI-employer on 31 December 2003 and having old claims for ADV regulations as valid before 1 August 1989, keep those claims.
+This especially applies to employees who had the opportunity to convert ADV into fixed salary by means of an increase of percentageemployment. - 2.
+When a change takes place in the size of employment of an employee using one of the transitional arrangements, he can no longer appeal to transitional arrangements and as of 1 January 2004 the new regulation vacation-leave (appendix 3 of this Collective Labour Agreement) applies.